Arpit3697/Sentiment-Analysis/README.md

 **Summarize.py**

-Collected the information using the results got from collect.py, cluster.py and classify.py
+Collected the information using the results got from collect.py, cluster.py and classify.py.
+You can see the Summary and Positiveness and Negativeness of the tweet.